ExplainingRecommendations/LXR/README.md

 * **Data_preprocessing**: contains code related to the preprocessing step for preparing data to run with our models.
 * **MF**: contains code related to model evaluation on MF.
 * **VAE**: contains code related to model evaluation on VAE.
-* **Baselines**: contains a Python file for LIME implementation.
-We utilized Python's shap package for SHAP, using the KernelExplainer, and passing transformed   data (in clusters dimension).
-The remaining classical baselines are included in the main notebooks under MF and VAE folders.

 ## Requirements